Textile Futures Research Community

-The Textile Futures Research Centre (TFRC) is a cross-college design-led and practice-based centre led by Professor Rebecca Earley and Anne Marr.
+Textile Futures Research Community (TFRC) is a cross-college design-led and practice-based research group led by Professor Rebecca Earley and Anne Marr.

-TFRC is one of the eight Research Centres established at University of the Arts London and is based across two of its eminent design colleges: Central Saint Martins and Chelsea College of Arts.
-TFRC hosts a community of practice-based researchers who explore how materials and textiles can enable a more sustainable future.
+TFRC is a research community at the University of the Arts London, based at Central Saint Martins.
+We are a community of practice-based academic researchers who explore how materials and textiles can enable more inheritable futures.

 Our research examines opportunities for textile and material developments through mulitple lenses: ranging from social to sustainable as well as technological and craft innovation.
 Our core research areas are: Urban Fabric, Weave Research Lab and Material Innovation.

 Our community includes academic practitioners and reserachers based in the Textile Design department of Central Saint Martins: Philippa Brock, Linda Florence, Rebecca Hoyes, Anne Marr, Jo Pierce, Dr. Priti Veja.